Carolyn Jefferson-Jenkins

 Carolyn Jefferson-Jenkins served two terms as president of the League of Women Voters of the United States.
+She served as Vice President of the League of Women Voters of the United States from 1996 to 1998 before being elected president in 1998.
+Jefferson-Jenkis served as national president from 1998 to 2002.
 She is the only woman of color to have served as national president in the organization's first one hundred years.

 Early life and education

 Jefferson-Jenkins was born in Cleveland, Ohio.
 She grew up during the American civil rights movement and was inspired by the movement to become active in civics.
 Jefferson-Jenkins attended Western College for Women in Oxford, Ohio and graduated with a B.A. education and political science in 1974.
 She went on to earn an M.Ed. from John Carroll University in Cleveland, Ohio, and an Ed.S. from Kent State University in Kent, Ohio.
 She graduated with her doctorate from Cleveland State University in 1991, focusing her dissertation work on analyzing the role of administration on racial isolation in Cleveland public schools in the early twentieth century.